Mejituu/spotmicroai-website/docs/index.md

 ## The Story
 The SpotMicro model was originally developed by **[Deok-yeon Kim](https://www.thingiverse.com/KDY0523/about)** and released on [Thingiverse](https://www.thingiverse.com/thing:3445283).
 He has posted that he is required to join the military in his country for two years and so will be absent from development.

-## The Community
-The community has grown since then and different builds are available for everyone.

-If you are eager to build your own, you can start joining us in slack: [spotmicroai-inviter.herokuapp.com/](https://spotmicroai-inviter.herokuapp.com/), we are very active in Slack.
-Or you can join the message board: [http://spotmicro.org](http://spotmicro.org)

 ## The Build
 This is a reasonably priced quadruped.